tmpfs/linkdown/lib/linkdown.md

 Because all log messages are sent to stderr this means you can get an easy to parse log file with all validation results using `linkdown v --format json http://example.com > validation.log`.

+## Redirects

+Redirects are automatically followed provided the redirect is to the same host.

 ## Example

 Print crawl information: